Terms & Conditions

-12.4.3 In relation to Residence Accommodation, individual providers’ terms and condition may apply.
+12.4.3 In relation to Residence Accommodation, individual providers’ terms and conditions may apply.
 Please see the School’s website for details

-12.5 The School has the right, where reasonable to remove the student from the Accommodation for unacceptable behavior.
-For the avoidance of doubt the School views unacceptable behavior as including but not limited to, causing damage to property, causing disturbance or nuisance, abusive or disrespectful conduct, failing to observe house rules.
+12.5 The School has the right, where reasonable to remove the student from the Accommodation for unacceptable behaviour.
+For the avoidance of doubt, the School views unacceptable behavior as including but not limited to, causing damage to property, causing disturbance or nuisance, abusive or disrespectful conduct, and failing to observe house rules.

 13. Airport Collections

 13.1 The School may be able to collect students from the airport.
-This service is subject to availability and to payment in advance of fees set from time to time by the School
+This service is subject to availability and to pay in advance of fees set from time to time by the School